Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

   - Fixed "Coluna Monday" and "Campo na aplicação" select colors
   - Applied maximum CSS specificity to override problematic inherited styles
-  - Ensured all form select elements in modal follow dark mode standards
+  - Ensured all form select elements in modal follow dark mode standards ✓ Applied global dark mode standards to ALL select elements across entire application:
+  - Replaced all bg-background classes with explicit dark mode colors
+  - Created comprehensive CSS rules for select elements in dark mode
+  - Ensured consistent #0F172A background for all select triggers
+  - Applied to forms, modals, and all application areas

 ## System Architecture